-As an owner coming from another facility or opening a second location, do I have to do my fingerprints over?
+9. As an owner coming from another facility or opening a second location, do I have to do my fingerprints over?

-If your fingerprint results are less than 12 months old then you would not be required to submit to another background check.
-If it has been more than a year since you received a satisfactory fingerprint check determination, you would need to be re-fingerprinted.
+The owner will need to enter a new application in GCHEXS for the second facility.
+GCHEXS will identify, after the application submission, if a new fingerprint- based background check is needed.
+If your fingerprint results are less than 12 months old or you are enrolled in the Rap Back Program, you would not be required to submit fingerprints.
+If it has been more than a year since you received a satisfactory fingerprint check determination and you are not enrolled in Rap Back, you will need to submit a new set of fingerprints.